 The Mara Triangle has been most efficiently managed by the Mara Conservancy for the past 15 years – evidenced in the guides’ discipline, successful anti-poaching efforts and impressive road infrastructure.
 For much of the year, the Mara Triangle has the lowest density of visitors in the Greater Maasai Mara, with just two lodges within its perimeters and a few on the northern border.

 Just a few degrees south of the equator, there are only minor fluctuations in the length of day and temperature over the year.
-What does vary however, is the rainfall: there are two distinct seasons, the long rains from mid-March through June; and the short rains during the months of November and early December.
 Clear bright mornings are the norm throughout most of the year, and in season, the rain tends to arrive in the afternoon and evening.
 Far from being a depressing event, the rain in the Mara is a life force.
-To be out in the midst of it – on the plains amongst the wildlife – is to be in the middle of nature’s celebration, and the approach of a storm is spectacular, with its darkening sky and accompanying lightning and thunder.

 South of the Kenyan border, Tanzania’s Serengeti consists of various types of woodland and grassland.
 It is on the ‘short-grass plains’ — an area of shallow, volcanic soils west of Ngorongoro — that the wildebeest’s story begins.
 Here, they give birth to young calves every January and February.
 These plains flush green with highly nutritious grass after the rain, but are grazed flat and dry-out completely by March when the herds trek north.
 Their destination is the Maasai Mara, which is still blanketed with nutritious grass when the rest of the ecosystem has dried out.